ModusCreateOrg/modus-react/README.md

 lerna add @modus/eslint-config-modus --scope @modus/more
 ```

+### Type safety

+This project uses JSDoc annotations to provide type information in JS files via TypeScript.
+This works extremely well with VS Code, adds Intellisense, and doesn't require a build step.

+See the [official docs](https://github.com/Microsoft/TypeScript/wiki/JSDoc-support-in-JavaScript) for more information.

 ### Publishing

 The project is currently published to Modus internal npm repo [https://npm.modus.app](https://npm.modus.app).
 This will change once we have a stable project.